 Skip to page content

-For three decades, The Ford has partnered with LA’s creative community, evolving into the six-month intensive FordLab Producers Program.
+For three decades, The Ford has partnered with LA’s creative community, a collaboration that has now evolved into the six-month intensive FordLab Producers Program.
 The program supports independent artists, presenters, and collectives with production mentorship, marketing support, and financial stipends to bring their work to The Ford’s historic 1,090-seat amphitheater.

 FordLab Program Highlights